Steven Lorentz

-Steven Lorentz (born April 13, 1996) is a Canadian professional ice hockey centre for the Toronto Maple Leafs of the National Hockey League (NHL).
-The Carolina Hurricanes selected him in the seventh round, 186th overall, at the 2015 NHL Entry Draft.
+Steven Lorentz (born April 13, 1996) is a Canadian professional ice hockey player who is a centre for the Toronto Maple Leafs of the National Hockey League (NHL).
+The Carolina Hurricanes selected him in the seventh round, 186th overall, at the 2015 NHL entry draft.
 Lorentz won the Stanley Cup with the Florida Panthers in 2024.

 Early life

 Lorentz was born on April 13, 1996, in Kitchener, Ontario.
-He was the only son of Mark and Karon Lorentz, he attended St. Nicholas Catholic Elementary School and was raised with his sisters in nearby Waterloo, Ontario.
+He was the only son of Mark and Karon Lorentz, he attended St. Nicholas Catholic Elementary School and Laurel Heights Secondary School.
+He was raised with his sisters in Waterloo, Ontario.
 He began ice skating at the age of two, and started playing organized minor ice hockey three years later.
 Although players his age were usually divided randomly among the four local teams, the coaches held a "draft lottery" for the skilled Lorentz.

 Growing up, Lorentz was a fan of the Toronto Maple Leafs.
 His childhood bedroom was modeled after the team, including a Maple Leafs score clock for his light and several posters, and his favourite player was Mats Sundin.
 In 2024, after signing with Toronto, Lorentz went viral within the hockey community when he posted his childhood yearbook from 15 years ago, where he claimed that in 15 years he would be playing in the NHL for the Maple Leafs.

 Although many fans, commentators and media personality pronounce Lorentz's last name in the literal sense, often saying 'Lo-rentz', Lorentz's name is pronounced Lawrence.